 These sessions are structured, collective writing sessions for you to set goals, get drafting, reflect, check-in and carry on.
 Many people find committing to weekly or daily sessions useful in helping them commit to protected time to get scholarly (and other) writing done.

-- We used to run our own at Bradford but globally this movement has grown and there are now in-person groups all over and (understandably) a surge in online groups, so that you can find motivation to write at times/locales to suit you.
+- We used to run our own institutional group at Bradford, There are still SUAW groups running in the Wolfson Centre and in Faculty of Health Studies.
+However, globally this movement has grown and there are now in-person groups all over and (understandably) a surge in online groups, so that you can find motivation to write at times/locales to suit you.

 - SUAW boasts over 66,000 people writing across 316 countries.

 - There are buttons for finding an online group or local 'chapter' on the SUAW portal.

 - Many groups often use pomodoro or other techniques to structure writing time and maximise focus.